Install on AWS using CloudFormation

 Click Next and go through the Stack Options

-step, this is a standard step when creating a CloudFormation stack, no changes are necessary.
+step, which is a standard step when creating a CloudFormation stack.
+No changes are necessary, so click Next again, after which there is a Review

 tab where you will find the URL for the Curity admin UI.